White Mosque of Ramle: Outline and prayer hall

-Minaret (the "White Tower")
+Minaret

-The current Mamluk-built minaret stands on the northern side of the mosque compound, is square in shape and five stories high, each adorned with window niches, and has a balcony towards the top.
+The current Mamluk-built minaret, officially the Tower of the Forty Martyrs, also known as "The White Tower", stands on the northern side of the mosque compound, is square in shape and five stories high, each adorned with window niches, and has a balcony towards the top.
 The minaret was probably influenced by Crusader-era Christian architecture, but it was built by the Mamluks.
 27 m tall, it is accessed via a staircase with 125 steps and contains small rooms, which could be used for resting or as study rooms.

-Al-Maqdisi mentions a minaret in the 10th century.
+Al-Maqdisi mentioned a minaret in the 10th century.
 There is speculation about a minaret predating the Mamluk one that may have been located closer to the centre of the mosque, as remnants of a square foundation have been found there.
 However, this may have been just a fountain.

 Courtyard and cisterns

-Below the central courtyard of the mosque, there are three large and well-preserved underground cisterns with barrel-vaults carried by pillars.
+Below the central courtyard of the mosque there are three large and well-preserved underground cisterns with barrel-vaults carried by pillars.
 Two cisterns (the southern and western ones) were filled by an underground water duct probably connected to the aqueduct built simultaneously with the mosque and city, which brought spring water (probably from the vicinity of Gezer to the east).
 The third eastern cistern was supplied by runoff rainwater.
 The reservoirs provided water for worshippers at the mosque and filled the pool for wudu at the center of the courtyard, of which only the foundation remains today.